Dervival/AsyncInn/README.md

 Repository for my first EF core application - a mock implementation of an asset management system for a hotel chain called "Async Inn".

 #### Requirements
+For part four, this site must include:
+1.Add a layout that will be inherited/utilized on all of your pages (if you haven’t already).
+1.Implement a “search box” or filter on all of your model landing pages (Hotels, Rooms, and Amenities) 1.Allow the functionality on your HotelController to display all the possible hotels, as well as the number of Rooms that each hotel has.
+1.Allow the functionality in your RoomController to see the number of Amenities that each room has 1.At the top of all 3 of your base controllers (Hotel, Room, Amenities) include a total count of the asset.
+For instance, if you have a total of 5 Hotels, the top of your Hotel home page should say that you have 5 total hotels in the system.

 For part three, this site must include:
 1. 3 new interfaces
 2. All services registered in your Startup.cs class